2014 İstanbul Cup

 The 2014 İstanbul Cup (also known as the TEB BNP Paribas İstanbul Cup for sponsorship reasons) was a women's tennis tournament played on outdoor hard courts.
-It was the 7th edition of the İstanbul Cup, and was part of the WTA International tournaments of the 2014 WTA Tour.
+It was the seventh edition of the İstanbul Cup, and was part of the WTA International tournaments of the 2014 WTA Tour.
 It took place in Istanbul, Turkey, from 14 July through 20 July 2014.
 This was the first edition of the tournament since 2010.
 The event was not held in 2011–2013 because the WTA Tour Championships were held in İstanbul during those years.
-Caroline Wozniacki won the singles title.
+First-seeded Caroline Wozniacki won the singles title.